mac-can/KvaserCAN-SwiftCAN/README.md

 ## SwiftCAN-KvaserCAN

-This repo contains only a little example program that uses the [MacCAN-KvaserCAN Swift Wrapper](https://github.com/mac-can/MacCAN-KvaserCAN/) as a required package dependency.
+This repo contains only a little example program that uses the [MacCAN-KvaserCAN](https://github.com/mac-can/MacCAN-KvaserCAN/) Swift wrapper as a required package dependency.
-Feel free to modify it.
+Feel free to modify the program.

 ### MacCAN-KvaserCAN Swift Wrapper